-Key Activity Remedial action to be Impact on Timeframe

-Implemented Funding Status
+Key Activity Remedial action to be Impact on Timeframe Implemented Funding Status

 i.
 Appointment of Debt i) Debt older than 90 days The projected February

 Collectors, to be handed over for impact on the 2024

 debt collection overall debt

-The appointment of processes, collection based To be
+The appointment of processes, collection based $T_0$ be

+monitored

-debt collectors to be arrear debt older monitored
+debt collectors to be arrear debt older monthly with

-effected as follows; ii) Issue demand letter to than 90 days, monthly with
+effected as follows; ii) Issue demand letter to than 90 days, reference to

-interrupt prescription of will be as reference to
+interrupt prescription of will be as

+debt period, thus follows:

-- Advert to go out debt period, thus follows: the target.
+- Advert to go out dest period, mas Tollows.

-during August 2023 reducing debt
+during August 2023 and reducing debt

-and close during impairment Year 1 -
+close during impairment Year 1 -

 August 2023, Projected

 Collection rate =

-- The appointment is to 5% (On debt
+- The appointment is to 5% (On debt older than 90

-be effected before the older than 90
+be effected before the

 end of September days),

 2023.

-Year 2 - Projected
+Year 2 -

+Projected

 Collection rate =

-10% (On debt
+10% (On

-older than 90
+debt older than 90

 days),

 Year 3 -

 Projected

 Collection rate =

-15% (On debt

-older than 90
+15% (On debt older than 90